Our Impact

 total acres of greenspace across the entire region

-schools working their Green Schoolyards transformation
+schools working on their Green Schoolyards transformation

 Access.
 Inclusivity.
 Launch Pad.
 These are words I associate with Green Umbrella and their work.
 I started with Green Umbrella as a student intern and now lead a partner nonprofit.
 My story wouldn't have been possible without support from Green Umbrella.
 I've seen how their staff weaves research, community priorities, and advocacy into action.
 Our region is a national leader thanks to all these fancy words and projects, however; it's the human element, the connections that Green Umbrella has fostered that allows us to move forward together.
 We're on a mission to save the world, right?
 We're moving the needle because of shared values and collective impact.
 I'm thankful to have Green Umbrella as a foundation for our movement.